-Mahmoud Cherif Bassiouni born in Cairo, Egypt, in 1932, immigrated to the United States in 1962, is President of the Scientific Council of the Global Committee for the Rule of Law “Marco Pannella”.
-He is Emeritus Professor of Law at DePaul University where he taught from 1964-2009.
+Mahmoud Cherif Bassiouni was born in Cairo, Egypt, on 9 December 1937 and he passed away in Chicago on 25 September 2017.
+Immigrated to the United States in 1962, he was Emeritus Professor of Law at DePaul University where he taught from 1964-2009.
 He was a founding member of the International Human Rights Law Institute at DePaul University, which was established in 1990.
 He served as President from 1990-2008 and then President Emeritus.
 In 1972, he was one of the founders of the International Institute of Higher Studies in Criminal Sciences (ISISC) located in Siracusa, Italy, where he served as General-Secretary from 1972-74, Dean from 1974-88 and then as President to date.
 He also served as the Secretary General of the International Association of Penal Law from 1974-89 and as President for three five-year terms from 1989-2004 when he was elected Honorary President.
-Professor Bassiouni is often referred to by the media as “the Godfather of International Criminal Law” and a “war crimes expert”.
-His effort was crucial for the establishment of the International Criminal Court.
+Professor Bassiouni was often referred to by the media as “the Godfather of International Criminal Law” and a “war crimes expert”.
+His efforts were crucial for the establishment of the International Criminal Court.

 His page on the website of the DePaul University